-I will also like to thanks my all friends in Cyprus who gave their ever devotion and helped me for their all valuable information to complete this project.
+I will also like to thanks my all friends in Cyprus.
+And all persons who helped me to complete this project.

 Further I am very thankful to Near East University academic staff and all those teachers who helped me and encouraged me for the completion of my project.
+Thanks!